automationhacks/automationhacks.github.io/_posts/2021-06-23-simple-truths-of-software-testing-and-automation.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">9.
 Don&#39;t write long tests.
 They will be anyways be flaky</p>&mdash; Gaurav Singh (@automationhacks) <a href="https://twitter.com/automationhacks/status/1339946031555858432?ref_src=twsrc%5Etfw">December 18, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I don't think this needs explanation, don't write tests longer than 10 Lines of code.
 Even that is long in most contexts.

-Write small, focussed tests that do one thing and assert its outcomes and don't share any data with any other tests
+Write small, focussed tests that do one thing and assert its outcomes

 ## 10. Build parallelization from the start

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">10.
 Design automation with tests concurrency in mind</p>&mdash; Gaurav Singh (@automationhacks) <a href="https://twitter.com/automationhacks/status/1339946135868252160?ref_src=twsrc%5Etfw">December 18, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 As soon as you have 5 sequential tests (for a new framework), spend some time and make them run in parallel.

-It can be a bit of work but the payoffs are huge.
+It can be a bit of work initially but the payoffs are huge.
 When your suite has 10, 100, 1000, 10000 tests, effectively designed parallel suites will win every single time.

 ## 11. Design smart coverage